 During the period, GREEN has supported 2 existing producer groups, namely, Siridhanya producer group located in Gollaradoddi village which is mainly works towards processing of different millet products and the Sri Uttare turdhal processing group in Veerayyandoddi village.
 The ongoing United Way project in GREEN has contributed about Rs.100000 to enable the purchase of machinery and licenses for these groups.
 Additionally, GREEN has also conducted various training programs.

-Training programs have been conducted for papad making and oil producing group on selecting good quality raw materials, production systems, total budget of the process, community contribution, roles and responsibilities of the members and marketing opportunities.
-Also training given for the value addition, quality assurance on each stage and health and hygiene.
+Training programs have been conducted for papad-making and oil-producing groups on selecting good quality raw materials, production systems, the total budget of the process, community contribution, roles and responsibilities of the members, and marketing opportunities.
+Also, training was given for value addition, quality assurance at each stage, and health and hygiene.